Here is the general syntax that you may use to export your DataFrame to a text file in R:

 For example, assume that the path would be as follows:

-Pay attention to several highlighted portions in the path name:
+Pay attention to several highlighted parts in the path name:

-- The blue portion represents the file name to be created.
-For our example, the file name is “products” but you may specify another file name based on your needs
+• The blue part represents the file name to be created.
+For our example, the file name is “products

-- The green portion reflects the file type of .txt
+• The green part reflects the file type of .txt

 Also notice that a double backslash (‘\\’) was used within the path to avoid errors in the path name.